 We base our development decision on research.
 It’s not about the number of plugins, but rather the flavor and style of each product.
 There are a vast number of genres and music styles, songs, productions etc. Each deserves a tool that ultimately serves its needs and makes it shine.

 Our goal has always been to provide the best tools possible for a wide audio community, from all levels and genres.

 Seeing as you guys have had such success in the software world, will Waves ever move into making hardware gear of its own?

 Waves have always had a line of hardware products.
 The MaxxBCL, which combines award winning compressors, bass enhancements and limiting processors in a rugged hardware construction designed for live applications.
-The PuigChild which is modeled on a rare Fairchild 670 from the collection of producer/engineer Jack Joseph Puig.
-This PuigChild hardware compressor / limiter faithfully recreates the unmistakable sound of the original.
+The PuigChild, which is modeled on a rare Fairchild 670 from the collection of producer/engineer Jack Joseph Puig.
+It faithfully recreates the unmistakable sound of the original.
 And the DiGiGrid.
 Waves, and DiGiCo (the world’s leading manufacturer of live sound mixing consoles), joined forces to create advanced audio interfaces that provide users direct access to the Waves SoundGrid audio networking and real-time processing platform.

-Whilst Waves has found success with its software products due to this age of the Internet, a downside seems to be that Waves bundles seem to be a regular target of software piracy.
+Whilst Waves has found success with its software products, a downside seems to be that your plugins seem to be a regular target of software piracy.
 How do you guys deal with that?
-Do you feel that your efforts to combat it have been successful?
 Has it perhaps helped in getting your products into more hands, albeit illegally, or do you only view it as negative?